-- 1 charitable organization includes an organization operated exclusively for - 2 the purpose of the mental, social, or physical benefit of the public or - 3 an indefinite number of persons and a fraternal benefit society organized - 4 and licensed under sections 44-1072 to 44-10,109; and - 5 (e) Household goods and personal effects not owned or used for - 6 financial gain or profit to either the owner or user. - 7 (2) The increased value of land by reason of shade and ornamental - 8 trees planted along the highway shall not be taken into account in the - 9 valuation of land. - 10 (3) Tangible personal property which is not depreciable tangible - 11 personal property as defined in section 77-119 shall be exempt from - 12 property tax. - 13 (4) Motor vehicles, trailers, and semitrailers required to be - 14 registered for operation on the highways of this state shall be exempt - 15 from payment of property taxes. - 16 (5) Business and agricultural inventory shall be exempt from the - 17 personal property tax.
-For purposes of this subsection, business - 18 inventory includes personal property owned for purposes of leasing or - 19 renting such property to others for financial gain only if the personal - 20 property is of a type which in the ordinary course of business is leased - 21 or rented thirty days or less and may be returned at the option of the - lessee or renter at any time and the personal property is of a type which - 23 would be considered household goods or personal effects if owned by an - 24 individual.
-All other personal property owned for purposes of leasing or - 25 renting such property to others for financial gain shall not be - 26 considered business inventory. - 27 (6) Any personal property exempt pursuant to subsection (2) of - 28 section 77-4105 or section 77-5209.02 shall be exempt from the personal - 29 property tax. - 30 (7) Livestock shall be exempt from the personal property tax. - 31 (8) Any personal property exempt pursuant to the Nebraska Advantage
+6 (e) Household goods and personal effects not owned or used for 7 financial gain or profit to either the owner or user.

+8 (2) The increased value of land by reason of shade and ornamental 9 trees planted along the highway shall not be taken into account in the 10 valuation of land.

+(3) Tangible personal property which is not depreciable tangible personal property as defined in section 77-119 shall be exempt from property tax.

+(4) Motor vehicles, trailers, and semitrailers required to be registered for operation on the highways of this state shall be exempt from payment of property taxes.

+(5) Business and agricultural inventory shall be exempt from the 17 personal property tax.
+For purposes of this subsection, 18 business inventory includes personal property owned for purposes of leasing or 19 renting such property to others for financial gain only if the personal 20 property is of a type which in the ordinary course of business is leased 21 or rented thirty days or less and may be returned at the option of the 22 23 lessee or renter at any time and the personal property is of a type which 24 would be considered household goods or personal effects if owned by an 25 individual.
+All other personal property owned for purposes of leasing or renting such property to others for financial gain shall not be 26 considered business inventory.
+27

+(6) Any personal property exempt pursuant to subsection (2) of section 77-4105 or section 77-5209.02 shall be exempt from the personal property tax.

+31 (7) Livestock shall be exempt from the personal property tax.

-1 Act or the ImagiNE Nebraska Act shall be exempt from the personal 2 property tax.
+(8) Any personal property exempt pursuant to the Nebraska Advantage Act or the ImagiNE Nebraska Act shall be exempt from the personal property tax.